Yankees blow 5-run lead with epic defensive meltdown as Dodgers rally to clinch World Series

 Cole pointed toward first, but by then Rizzo had no chance to beat the speedy Betts to the bag.
 He was credited with an infield single that shaved New York’s lead to 5-1.

-“We didn’t take care of the ball well enough in that inning,” Boone said.
+“We didn’t take care of the ball well enough in that inning,” Boone said in an understatement.

 With the five-run advantage gone in a flash, the end almost felt inevitable.